Common Career Mistakes and How to Avoid Them

 Stagnation

-How Can You Stay Competitive?
+How Can You Keep Your Competitive?

-- Transferable Skills Set Development: Investing time to develop capabilities required by other related fields.
+- Transferable Skills Set Development: investing time in developing the skills required by other fields.

 Negativity